DLSU-Manila-LBYCP12/Bhuller-Carta-Senires-Datasal-The-Adventure-Down-Under/README.md

 Contains the project

 Game Center is a social network where People can play a number of mini games and compete with the highscore of each other.
 The program saves and reads the player profiles to a text file.
+This program efficiently implemented the array list, the linked list, the queue, and the Graph.
+Screenshots will be found below.

 The first interface is the Game Center Logo.